 b.
 AACP VICE-PRESIDENTS - In the event of a vacancy the AACP Board shall appoint an individual to fill those responsibilities with at least a two-thirds majority vote.

 c.
 UNION REPRESENTATIVES - Should a union representative be unable to complete his/her term the AACP President, upon consultation with the Union Youth Director/Coordinator will bring to the AACP Board one or more names of qualified individuals to complete the calendar year of service.
 There must be at least a two-thirds majority vote by the board for approval.
 At the following AACP convention the Union will caucus to select their representative.
-If a Union Representative is unable to complete their term, the AACP President will work with the Union to select a replacement.
-This replacement will fulfill the remainder of the vacated term.

 d.
 E-NEWS EDITOR - Should a vacancy occur, the AACP board shall appoint an individual to fill this role to the next AACP business session whereupon a name shall be submitted to the members at large for ratification.